pryv/poc-service-condensate/README.md

-# Mockup to test condensates of events GET requests
+# Mockup to for condensates of events GET requests

-To be installed allongside core

-/xevents are redirected to this service

-### Todo

-- Add a config file

 ## Setup